Has a senator or a member ever been expelled from Parliament?

 The Hon Hugh Mahon MP is the only member of parliament to be expelled.
 He was expelled from parliament in 1920.

 In 1920, the Member for Kalgoorlie, Hugh Mahon, was expelled – dismissed – from the House of Representatives for a statement he had made at a public meeting.
 Mr Mahon was an Irish-Australian and he was speaking about the death of an Irish politician in a British prison.
-The statement, in which he referred to the British Empire as ‘bloody and accursed’, was considered by some members in the House to be seditious – disloyal.
+The statement, in which he referred to the British Empire as ‘bloody and accursed’, was considered by some members in the House to be 'seditious' – this means disloyal.

 His seat was declared vacant and Mr Mahon was unsuccessful in the resulting by-election